dannisonarias/Reddit-suicide-prevention-bot-capstone-in-Ruby/README.md

 ### Usage
    1. Clone this repository
-   2. To run the code go to the local folder where you have cloned the repository and run in the terminal $ bundle install
+   2. Install dependencies , inside thelocal folder where you have cloned the repository, run in the terminal $ bundle install
-   3. To start the program while still in the local folder run *Ruby file* in the terminal `$ ruby app.rb`
+   3. To start the program while still in the local folder, in the terminal `$ ruby app.rb`

 ## Author